 Humor Travel Life

 This blog is all about travel, and I want to make sure that I aim to include topics that readers of different backgrounds can relate to.
-Since I am not a parent, the subject of traveling with a baby is one that I am not familiar with, so I enlisted the help of an experienced traveler who also happens to be a new mom to an adorable baby boy.
+Since I am not a parent, the subject of traveling with kids is one that I am not familiar with.
+Therefore, I enlisted the help of an experienced traveler who also happens to be a new mom to an adorable baby boy.
 I interviewed my cousin Betsy, a Southern California-based teacher, all about her experience flying with a baby.

 1. PB (pre-baby), what was your travel background?